 When writing your will, consider all of your assets.
 This includes your home, property inside of the home, bank accounts, stocks, bonds, etc. Determine where you’d like these items to go after you’ve passed away, whether it is to a family member, a close friend, or even a charitable organization.
 Donating to a charitable organization can reduce property taxes and other estate fees that your family is responsible to pay.

 If there are the parent of minor children, specify the person(s) you’d like to serve as guardian should you die.
 It is best that you discuss the matter with the person before automatically putting them in the will.
 It is important they’re comfortable accepting such massive responsibilities.

 You’ll need someone to serve as executor of the will.
 This shouldn’t be a person that is in your immediate family or who’ve you’ve left an inheritance since it could cause conflict of interest.
 It should, however, be someone that you trust to handle division of your property.

 Protecting your family is as simple as writing a will before it is too late.
 Keep the information above in mind as you prepare your will to further simplify the already easy process.
+However, there are also other options that may be an advantage for you and your beneficiary such as making a transfer on death deed.
+Using a TOD deed can be a more viable option since properties can be automatically transferred to the new owner upon death of the current owner without having to go through probate.
+Knowing the pros and cons of whatever option you choose will be best for an easier and appropriate process.
 The assurance and peace of mind that comes after you’ve made a will makes the entire process worthwhile when the day is done.